intelie/gitbook-drilling/collector/security.md

 ### Deployment upon OpenVPN

 Alternatively, we can use OpenVPN between the Live and the collector instances.
-An OpenVPN server would run close to the Intelie Live instance, and every collector would run an instance of an OpenVPN client on it.
+An OpenVPN server would run close to the INTELIE Live instance, and every collector would run an instance of an OpenVPN client on it.

 ![Connection using OpenVPN](<../.gitbook/assets/LiveRig Architecture (2).png>)